ArboreumDev/credit-union-frontend/README.md

 ## Development

 1. Rename `example.env.local` to `.env.local` and fill in the necessary env vars.
-Atleast one authentication provider is needed.
+At least one authentication provider is needed.
 2. For local dev, edit [hosts](https://stackoverflow.com/questions/10456174/oauth-how-to-test-with-local-urls) file
 3. `yarn dev` to start server